EPV CALL TO ACTION

 As we honor the contributions of women during Women’s History Month, we find ourselves in the midst of a moral crisis at Bedford Hills Correctional Facility, the largest women’s prison in New York, where there have been three deaths in roughly four weeks, two of them suicides.

-The Gathering for Justice, the Freedom Agenda, End Prison Violence, New Hour LI, Families and Friends of the Wrongfully Convicted, A Little Piece of Light, and many organizations have joined forces to call for an immediate response to the crisis plaguing incarcerated women.
+The Gathering for Justice, Until Freedom, End Prison Violence, New Hour LI, Families and Friends of the Wrongfully Convicted, A Little Piece of Light, and many organizations have joined forces to call for an immediate response to the crisis plaguing incarcerated women.
 And we need your help to get the word out.

 Sign the Petition